Ojay97-hub/The-Winchester/README.md

 ## DEPLOYMENT

+The site was deployed onto github pages:

+1) On the repository click settings.
+2) On the source click main branch.
+3) Click save.
+4) Page will refresh.
+5) Retrieve the page link under github pages header.
+6) Back on the repo page you can head to deployments.
+7) The link should display under github-pages deployments.

-The website was deployed on github and can be accessed here: https://ojay97-hub.github.io/The-Winchester/
+The website was deployed on github and can be accessed here:

 ## FUTURE

 To improve upon this website further discussion will cover the key factors of content, style and coding: